Von Willebrand Panel

 Why do I need this test?

-You may need the test for von Willebrand disease if you have symptoms of the condition:
+You may need this test if you have symptoms of the condition:

 Unusual bleeding from minor injuries